Mann. He’s whatshisname!

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 /10

 This post was entered into this my joint blogathon with Thoughts All Sorts.
 Other reviews with this cast include MacKenzie Foy in 5 Child Actors.
-Michael Caine in Surrender, The Swarm and more.
+Michael Caine in Surrender, The Swarm and many, many more.
 Anne Hathaway starred in The Princess Diaries and John Lithgow in The Crown and Terms of Endearment.